Apply Today

 - Promote health and wellness through disease prevention and research.

-- Contribute toward the establishment of Cyprus as a regional centre of excellence in medical education.
+- Contribute toward the establishment of Cyprus and Greece as regional centres of excellence in medical education.

 Programme Learning Outcomes